-As much as you love being around Baby – talking to him, kissing him, watching as he explores his new world – there’s no denying that Baby is still pretty young, and the two of you might not have too many shared points of interest yet.
-Parts of your days with him are hectic and exciting, but there are still times in the day that can be more dull – Baby can’t exactly hold a complex conversation, for starters.
+As much as you love being around Baby – talking to them, kissing them, watching as they explore their new world – there’s no denying that Baby is still pretty young, and the two of you might not have too many shared points of interest yet.
+Parts of your days with them are hectic and exciting, but there are still times in the day that can be more dull – Baby can’t exactly hold a complex conversation, for starters.

 If you find yourself looking for ways to stay occupied while keeping Baby engaged, here are some things that could help spice up your time together.

 No matter who or where they are, there’s one thing all new parents have in common: they have a lot to do.
 And there’s no reason why you can’t get some of that stuff done while Baby is around.
 Laundry, bills, cooking, and cleaning can all get done while you and Baby are together.
-If he wants, he can “help” in his own toddler way.
+If they want, they can “help” in their own toddler way.

-Now is as good a chance as any to give Baby the chance to learn how to entertain himself.
-There are tons of good iPad games and educational programs for Baby to consume, but if he learns to keep himself amused without one of your gadgets, you could be cutting down on a few games of tug-of-war with Baby in the future, so try using electronics as a last resort.
+Now is as good a chance as any to give Baby the chance to learn how to entertain themself.
+There are tons of good iPad games and educational programs for Baby to consume, but if they learn to keep themself amused without one of your gadgets, you could be cutting down on a few games of tug-of-war with Baby in the future, so try using electronics as a last resort.

 You might be feeling the deep craving for an uninterrupted session with a new book or TV show, and it’s okay to use some of your time with Baby to get a mental break and do things that you enjoy.
 While you do this, Baby can start learning how to entertain themself.
 Knowing how to keep themself busy will help Baby become more confident about being alone.
 They shouldn’t spend every waking minute responding to you – they need a little space sometimes, too – so set Baby near you, surrounded by toys that they like, and get cracking on that new bestseller.